DeterminateSystems/riff/README.md

 You can add Riff support to Direnv on a project specific or global basis.

-On a project specific basis, you can create `.env` with the following:
+On a project specific basis, you can create `.envrc` with the following:

 ```bash
 # reload when these files change